zfit/zfit/docs/tutorials/components/intro/toy_studies.rst

 If some parameters are constrained to values observed from external measurements, usually Gaussian constraints, then sampling of the observed values might be needed to obtain an unbiased sample from the model.
 Example:

+TODO: the sample below is not correct and needs updating...

 .. jupyter-execute::